SAP-samples/abap-cheat-sheets/31_WHERE_Conditions.md

 > **💡 Note**<br>
 > - Many ABAP SQL `SELECT` statements in the example use an internal table as the data source to work with simple data.
 > - Some examples also use subqueries.
-In these cases, another internal table cannot serve as the data source in the subquery.
+In these cases, another internal table cannot currently serve as the data source in the subquery.
 Therefore, examples use demo database tables from the ABAP cheat repository.
 They are also used to demonstrate `IS [NOT] NULL`.
 As a prerequisite, you have imported the ABAP cheat sheet repository to run the example class.

 ```abap